Meaning of the word shackle in English

 Noun

-one of a pair of metal rings connected by a chain and fastened to a person’s wrists or the bottoms of the legs to prevent the person from escaping:
+a pair of metal rings connected by a chain and fastened around a person's wrists or ankles

 Example: